-Are you looking for a list of hedge funds for 2021 and beyond?
+Are you looking for a list of hedge funds?
 Hedge fund assets touched a record high last year, marking the best performance in more than 10 years.
 Hedge funds are comparatively riskier than other investments.
 For those of you who don’t know, a hedge fund collects money from big investors to make investments in a wide range of categories such as securities, real estate, currencies, among others.
 Subsequently, they follow different strategies to get healthy returns for their investors.

 What Is a Hedge Fund Manager?